raminjafary/workerman/README.md

 # Workerman
-> Run aync/sync functions in a dedicated inline worker
+> Parallelize your actions with dedicated inline workers

 ## License